 In Part 3, The Best Cardio Workout For Weight Loss [The 16 Minute Workout] we discuss how to use cardio to lose weight.
 And no, it does not involve spending long, countless, boring hours on the treadmill or elliptical.

 Today's Post is Going to Cover:

-- The most underrated exercise for health and weight loss
+- Why walking is the most underrated exercise for health and weight loss

-- Why you need to do this exercise whether you want to lose weight or not
+- Why you need a daily walk in your life whether or not you want to lose weight